mindspore-ai/docs/tutorials/source_en/quick_start/quick_start.md

 ### Configuring the Network Training

-Use the `model.train` API provided by MindSpore to easily train the network.
+Use the `model.train` API provided by MindSpore to easily train the network. `LossMonitor` can monitor the changes of the `loss` value during training.
 In this example, set `epoch_size` to 1 to train the dataset for five iterations.

 ```python